sunfounder/ultimate-sensor-kit/docs/source/components_basic/00-component_list.rst

 * :download:`SunFounder Ultimate Sensor Kit Components List </_static/pdf/sunfounder_ultimate_sensor_kit_components_list.pdf>`

-Below is the introduction to each component, which contains the operating principle of the component and the corresponding projects.
+The following is an introduction to each component, including its working principle and corresponding project. **Each component has a simple code example to help you get started quickly.**

 **Control Board**